bmamrutha/bmamrutha/README.md

 ## About me 🤓 👋

-I am a 4th year PhD student at the Instituto de Investigacion en Astronomia y Ciencias Planetarias (INCT), Universidad de Atacama, Chile.
+I received my PhD from the Instituto de Investigacion en Astronomia y Ciencias Planetarias (INCT), Universidad de Atacama, Chile.

 ## Here is what I do